Homelessness and Community Safety

 The Community Safety Payroll Tax is expected to generate $23.6 million annually to provide faster, more efficient safety responses, deter crime, connect people to services, engage and help at-risk youth, support more investigations and court services, and add jail beds to reduce capacity-based releases and hold those who commit crimes accountable.

-Approximately 10% of the funding will toward prevention and homelessness services including adding emergency shelters, a day center, and funding after school programs as Tier 1 school.
+Approximately 10% of the funding will go toward prevention and homelessness services including adding emergency shelters, a day resource center, and after school programs at Tier 1 schools.

 City Manager's Office